cobrowseio/cobrowse-docs-gitbook/sdk-features/listening-for-events.md

 ```
 {% endtab %}

-{% tab title="Xamarin" %}
+{% tab title="Xamarin / .NET" %}
 ```
 public void SessionDidUpdate (Session session);
 ```

-In Xamarin.Forms you can subscribe to the following CobrowseIO events:
+In Xamarin.Forms you can subscribe to the following CobrowseIO event:

 ```
 event EventHandler<ISession> SessionDidUpdate;